erutan/sierra-conditions/content/conditions/trips.md

 A [classic message board](http://www.highsierratopix.com/) with a lot of good beta on it.
 If you want a little bit more info than what Secor has for a cross country pass (or just whether some unnamed area is doable), this is a good place to run a search.
 There's also some posts for current mosquito conditions, annual trip report threads, etc.

-## Climber resources
+## Climbing resources

 Another good source for XC trip reporting is  [climber.org's reports section](https://www.climber.org/reports/).
 The interface is a bit dated, and there's often more technical XC beta included in trip reports than backpackers will find useful, but a lot of interesting terrain is on the way to a peak somewhere.

-[Summitpost](https://www.summitpost.org/) is geared more towards climbers & mountaineers vs backpackers, but as with climber.org there's overlap and looking up a peak can be a great starting point in planning.
+[Summitpost](https://www.summitpost.org/) is also geared more towards climbers & mountaineers vs backpackers and hikers, but as with climber.org there's overlap and looking up a peak can be a great starting point in planning.

 ## Other Facebook Groups